Akord-com/appvault-gallery/README.md

-# Akord AppVault : Photo Gallery Demo
+# Akord AppVault: Photo Gallery Demo

-**Overview**
+## Overview

-This open-source demo provides developers with a step-by-step guide for using Akord's web3 digital vaults to deploy a permanent, dynamic website on the Arweave network.
-The source code illustrates how to load data and files directly from an Akord vault, offering a practical example of immutable, censorship proof web hosting with dynamically loaded content.
+This demo showcases how to use Akord Vaults to create a durable, interactive website on the Arweave network, featuring dynamically loaded content like HTML, JSON data, and images.
+It serves as a hands-on example of immutable, censorship-resistant web hosting.

-**Background**

-Welcome to the README of our pioneering open-source project that shows you how to take full advantage of Akord's web3 digital vaults for permanent web hosting on the Arweave network.
-If you're a developer who's passionate about building long lasting, censorship proof, and immutable websites, then you've come to the right place!

-Akord's vaults are not just another storage solution; they are a significant innovation in Web3 data ownership and web publishing.
-Leveraging the Arweave blockchain, Akord's vaults offer an innovative approach to permanent data storage.
-The immutability of the Arweave network ensures that once you publish your website, it's there forever.

-But Akord takes it a step further by allowing you to publish dynamic websites capable of loading various types of data and files directly from its secure vaults.
-This means that you can have a permanent, censhorship proof website that is both dynamic and user-centric.
+## Background

+Akord Vaults go beyond traditional storage, serving as a cornerstone for Web3 data ownership and web publishing.
+Utilizing the Arweave blockchain, these vaults deliver features like on-chain privacy, permanence, and file management.
+In this demo, you'll learn how to unify application logic, data, and control on-chain to deploy an enduring, interactive website.

 [Show me the demo](https://arweave.net/5OlDnd28hxVtDLnVkHdJE04vR_DtRvXspSi96j2yMRM)